chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/get-started.md

 Taskbox reuses design elements from the GraphQL and React Tutorial [example app](https://blog.hichroma.com/graphql-react-tutorial-part-1-6-d0691af25858), so we won’t need to write CSS in this tutorial.
 Copy and paste [this compiled CSS](https://github.com/chromaui/learnstorybook-code/blob/master/src/index.css) into the `src/styles.css` file.

-Finally one small change to `src/styles.css` in order to allow the icons in the `percolate` font to be correctly displayed with angular.
+And make a small change to allow the icons in the `percolate` font to be correctly displayed with Angular.

 ```css
 @font-face {